-effect of transforming amounts that certainly would be taxable into amounts that will never be taxed.

-This aspect of the separate contract rule as it applies to annuities is almost certain to be one of the key features driving the attractiveness of annuity/LTC combination products.
-Moreover, by encouraging the use of annuity cash values to pay LTC benefits, the rule promotes product designs that could offer an attractive-and possibly more affordable-alternative to stand-alone LTC coverage.
+effect of transforming amounts that certainly would be taxable into amounts that will never be taxed.13 designs that could offer an attractive-and possibly more affordable-alternative to stand-alone LTC coverage.
 In that regard, under stand-alone coverage, all of the insurance benefits come from net amounts at risk to the insurer due to the lack of any available cash value under the contract to at least partially fund LTC benefit payments.
 In contrast, a combination product uses some portion of the annuity (or life insurance) contract's cash value to pay the insured's LTC expenses.
 This typically will result in lower costs for the LTC coverage as compared to a stand-alone LTC contract, with other factors being equal, because the insured is using one of his or her existing assets (the contract's cash value) to fund part of the LTC costs incurred.
 As a result, the timing for some or all of the "pure" LTC insurance benefit payments (i.e., benefits paid from the net amount at risk) is delayed.
-At the same time, prior to receiving LTC benefits the annuity cash value generally provides liquidity to meet retirement or emergency needs, thus have with respect to stand-alone LTC coverage.
+At the same time, prior to receiving LTC benefits the annuity cash value generally provides liquidity to meet retirement or emergency needs, thus providing valuable flexibility and helping to avoid the "use it or lose it" concern that some consumers might have with respect to stand-alone LTC coverage.